meteor-blog/meteor-blog/index.md

 ### Roles

-By default, any logged-in user can administer the blog.
-To ensure that only select users can edit the blog, specify an `adminRole` in the blog config:
+By default, _any_ logged-in user can administer the blog.
+To ensure that only select users can edit the blog, the package supports two roles:

+* `adminRole` - Can create, and modify or delete any post.
+* `authorRole` - Can create, and modify or delete only my own posts.

+To enable either or both roles, specify values in the blog config:

 {% highlight coffeescript %}
 if Meteor.isServer
   Blog.config
     adminRole: 'blogAdmin'
+    authorRole: 'blogAuthor'
 {% endhighlight %}

-Then, you need to give blog admin users that role.
+Then, you need to give blog users that role.
 Currently, you're on your own to add these roles somehow:

 * Add these directly to admin users in the database (`"roles": ["blogAdmin"]`), or
 * Roll your own admin page using the methods provided by [meteor-roles](https://atmosphere.meteor.com/package/roles), or